State CPRG Resource Center

 If there is sufficient interest from multiple states, we will convene an interstate community of practice to support collaborative learning and strategizing across the fishing industry.

-State CCAP programs:
+State CCAP Fact Sheets

-In September 2024, Massachusetts fishermen and fisheries associations asked the Massachusetts Office of Climate Innovation and Resilience to :
+In September 2024, Massachusetts fishermen and fisheries associations asked the Massachusetts Office of Climate Innovation and Resilience to:

 Meaningfully engage with the Massachusetts fishing and seafood community in the context of the CCAP, using the same climate justice-informed values that they would use when engaging with any other frontline and fenceline community in Massachusetts.

-Consider impacts to ocean ecosystems, fishing activities, and fishing dependent communities within their analysis of co-benefits and disbenefits associated with GHG reduction measures considered in the CCAP, and use this analysis to prioritize the plan’s reliance on measures that are “fishery friendly”
+Consider impacts to ocean ecosystems, fishing activities, and fishing dependent communities within their analysis of co-benefits and disbenefits associated with GHG reduction measures considered in the CCAP, and use this analysis to prioritize the plan’s reliance on measures that are “fishery friendly.”